Eleven-Trading/TradeNote/README.md

 ```
 cd docker
 ```
-3. Build Doocker image with your custom parameters
+3. Build Docker image with your custom parameters
- - <your_parse_app_id> : your parse app id which is a random string.
+ - PARSE_INIT : your parse app id which is a random string.
- - <your_parse_server_url> : your parse server url i.e. localhost if you're running TradeNote locally or your server IP if you're running TradeNote remotely.
+ - PARSE_URL : your parse server url i.e. localhost if you're running TradeNote locally or your server IP if you're running TradeNote remotely.
 ```
 docker build -f docker/Dockerfile . -t tradenote:latest --build-arg PARSE_INIT=<your_parse_app_id> --build-arg PARSE_URL=<your_parse_server_url>
 ```